-And I love how our family is growing!!
+I love these kids of mine and and I love how our family is growing!!

 I knew I wanted beautiful flowers so I contacted Foxglove Flowers in Provo who I had followed on Instgram for a while and had fallen in love with their work.
 They did an amazing job.
 The flowers were stunning.
 I used gold mercury votives on all the tables.
 I also scattered puzzle pieces I had bought at Goodwill and spray painted gold on all the tables.
 There is a story behind this.

 When my son proposed to his wife he did it with a book he wrote, had illustrated and printed called The Missing Puzzle Piece.
 It is the story of a giraffe who has put a puzzle together but there is one piece missing.
 He sets out to find that missing piece, asking a lot of different animals he mets on his journey if they have it.
 None of them do until he meets a beautiful, ginger giraffe.
 She has the missing piece.
 The story is so sweet and I loved incorporating it into the evening.
 My new daughter in law loves giraffes.

 I even found these cute gold party giraffes at Target to put on the table in front of the bride and groom.